ReactiveXYZ-Dev/dleccap/README.md

 `all` (everything, for **reset only**)

  ### Development
- Please post a github issue or pull request if you see bugs :)
+ Please post a issue or pull request if you see bugs :)

  #### TODOs
- * Search for recording without need to enter url
- * Better task scheduling method
+ * Better download scheduling method